WMBEdmands/compMS2Miner/README.md

 #Purpose
 A long-standing challenge of untargeted metabolomic profiling by liquid-chromatography - high resolution mass spectrometry analysis (LC-hrMS) is rapid, precise and automatable transition from unknown mass spectral features in the form of a peak-picking software output peak tables to full metabolite identification.

-CompMS2miner is a package in the R programming language developed comprehensive unknown feature identification using peak-picker output files and MS/MS data files as inputs.
+CompMS2miner is a package in the R programming language developed for comprehensive unknown feature identification using peak-picker output files and MS/MS data files as inputs.
 CompMS2miner brings together many useful metabolite identification tools (see [Features](#features) section below) and is modular and therefore fully extensible.

 Data curation, visualization and sharing is made possible at any stage of the CompMS2miner package workflow via an application **Composite MS2 Explorer** developed with the R shiny package.